OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Update the function file (JavaScript)

-Open the file **./function-file/function-file.js**, replace the entire contents with the following code, and save the file.
+Open the file **./function-file/function-file.js** and replace the entire contents with the following code.
 Note that if the `insertDefaultGist` function determines the add-in has not yet been configured, it adds the `?warn=1` parameter to the dialog URL.
 Doing so makes the settings dialog render the message bar that's defined in **./settings/dialog.html**, to tell the user why they're seeing the dialog.

 ```js
 var config;